Retropaint/skelform_dev_docs/src/constructing_armature.md

 **Reasoning**:

 1. Inheritance is run once to put all bones in place.
-Inverse kinematics requires this to accurately calculate the final rotations that bones will take on.

 2. Inverse kinematics is run to calculate the new rotations that affected bones will take on.